2.50 - Truancy

 - Appropriate school intervention or discipline

-A student who misses 15 consecutive days of school without valid cause and who cannot be located or, after exhausting all available support services, cannot be compelled to return to school is subject to expulsion from school.
+A student who misses 15 consecutive days of school without valid cause and who cannot be located or, after exhausting all available support services, cannot be compelled to return to school is subject to withdrawal from school.

 A parent or guardian who knowingly and willfully permits a child to be truant is in violation of State law.